AndrewWPhillips/eggql/TUTORIAL.md

 	Hero func(episode int) *Character `egg:",args(episode:Episode=JEDI)"`
 ```

-If you look closely at the above `args` option you can see that the `episode` argument now has a type name after the colon (:) which is the enum name.
+If you look closely at the above `args` option you can see that the `episode` argument now has a type name after the colon (:) which is the enum name (`Episode`).
 The default value is changed from the integer literal `2` to the enum value `JEDI`.

-Of course, a resolver can also _return_ an enum, or a list of enums as we will show here.
-We will add a new `appearsIn` field to the `Character` struct which contains a list of episodes that the character has appeared in.
+Of course, a resolver can also _return_ an enum, or a list of enums.
+Let's add a new `appearsIn` field to the `Character` struct which is a list of the movies that the character appears in.

 ```Go
 	Appears []int `egg:"appearsIn:[Episode]"`
 ```

 Here the first tag option (`appearsIn:[Episode]`) says that the GraphQL name of the field is `appearsIn` and the type is a list of `Episode`.
+(Square brackets around a type in GraphQL means a list.)

-Here's the final program with the above changes.
+Here's the complete program with the above changes.

 ```Go
 package main